oslabs-beta/refractile/README.md

 Simple!

-`refract` returns an express middleware function, in other words a function that expects a Request object, a Response object, and a Next function.
-These are the arguments that will be fed into the function requested on the module, which, in the example above, would be `some-funciton`.
+`refract` returns an express middleware function (e.g. a function that expects a Request object, a Response object, and a Next function).
+These are the arguments that will be fed into the function requested on the module, which, in the example above, would be `some_funciton`.

 `refract` works with WebAssembly under the hood; currently, it requires JavaScript glue code to run.
 In the example above `some_module` would be associated with a file called `some_module.js` that is responsible for instantiating `some_module.wasm`.
-The point of this package is to organize the compilation of `.wasm` files and, in some cases, `.js` glue code as express middleware.
+With this in mind, one can understand Refractile's goal as organizing the compilation of `.wasm` files and, in some cases, `.js` glue code as express middleware.

 ### The configuration

 The function `refract` works with a configuration file called `refractile.config.js`.
 For `refract` to work, _you must also create and configure `refractile.config.js`_.

-The configuration file looks as follows:
+The configuration should look as follows:

 ```js
 module.exports = {